 Target level represents the nominal output level at which the AGC attempts to hold the ADC output signal level.
-The TLV320AlC3101 allows programming of eight different target levels, which can be programmed from -5.5 dB to -24 dB relative to a full-scale signal.
-Because the device reacts to the signal absolute average and not to peak levels, it is recommended that the target level be set with enough margin to avoid clipping at the occurrence of loud sounds.
+The TLV320AlC3106 allows programming of eight different target levels, which can be programmed from -5.5 dB to -24 dB relative to a full-scale signal.
+Since the device reacts to the signal absolute average and not to peak levels, it is recommended that the target level be set with enough margin to avoid clipping at the occurrence of loud sounds.

 Attack time determines how quickly the AGC circuitry reduces the PGA gain when the input signal is too loud.
-It can be varied from 7 ms to 1,408 ms. The extended right-channel attack time can be programmed by writing to page 0, register 103, and the left channel is programmed by writing to page 0, register 105.
+It can be varied from 7 ms to 1,408 ms. The extended Right Channel Attack time can be programmed by writing to Page 0, Registers 103, and Left Channel is programmed by writing to Page 0, Register 105.

 Decay time determines how quickly the PGA gain is increased when the input signal is too low.
 It can be varied in the range from 0.05 s to 22.4 s.
-The extended right-channel decay time can be programmed by writing to page 0, register 104, and the left channel is programmed by writing to page 0, register 106.
+The extended Right Channel Decay time can be programmed by writing to Page 0, Registers 104, and Left Channel is programmed by writing to Page 0, Register 106.

-The actual AGC decay time maximum is based on a counter length, so the maximum decay time scales with the clock setup that is used.
-Table 2 shows the relationship of the NCODEC ratio to the maximum time available for the AGC decay.
+The actual AGC decay time maximum is based on a counter length, so the maximum decay time will scale with the clock set up that is used.
+The table below shows the relationship of the NADC ratio to the maximum time available for the AGC decay.
 In practice, these maximum times are extremely long for audio applications and should not limit any practical AGC decay time that is needed by the system.